evodify/evodify.github.io/_posts/2018-08-30-genomic-variant-calling-pipeline.md

 <!--more-->

 <p>This genomic variant calling pipeline was written for the dog data, but you can modified it for any other organism with a reference genome (see below).
-If you work with non-model organisms, I recommend you also check my <a href="http://evodify.com/gatk-in-non-model-organism/">GATK tutorial for non-model organisms</a>.</p>
+If you work with non-model organisms, I recommend you also check my <a href="{{ site.baseurl }}/gatk-in-non-model-organism/">GATK tutorial for non-model organisms</a>.</p>

 <h2>Requirements</h2>